IoanHadarean/CookBook-project/Readme.md

 * Fixed delete recipe bug caused by the ID of the recipe.
 * Fixed rating bug caused by not initialising the rating of a recipe to 0.
 * Fixed bug with cancel update modal not firing up.
+* Fixed average rating bug caused by the instance count of ratings for a certain recipe that also included `0`.
 * Fixed bug with likes (dislikes would not go down by 1 after liking a recipe and likes would not go up by 1 after disliking a recipe).
 The approach was to use two separate spans for likes and dislikes and to toggle the number of likes and dislikes.
 The only condition was for likes and dislikes to be greater than or equal to 0.